aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

         one is added for the region stack is being deployed to.
       * `globalSecondaryIndexOptions?: ReplicaGSIOptions[];`
         * These are some options that can be specified for GSIs on a replica basis.
-      * `encryptionKey?: string;`
-        * This will be a KMS key arn which will be imported in the stack.
       * `contributorInsightsEnabled?: boolean;`
       * `deletionProtection?: boolean;`
       * `pointInTimeRecovery?: boolean;`